DrSiemer/CodeMerger/README.md

 - Add the files you want to manage
     - Once added, you can open a file by double clicking it in the Merge Order window
 - Click "Copy merged" to merge all the selected files into a single string in your clipboard
-- Activate a small "always in front" copy merged button by clicking "Pin Button"
+- Activate a small "always in front" copy button by clicking "Pin Button"

 ### Settings